 SCCM / Configuration Manager

 If the device is managed by SCCM, you can extract the SerialNumber, ProductID and hardwareHash from a built-in report.
-All you have to do is to Export the data from the report to a CSV file.
+All you have to do is Export the data from the report to a CSV file.

 • Go to the Monitoring / Reporting /Reports, / Hardware – General